 8. The Fall (2006)

-Children have the most vivid imaginations, and it is the free-fall into the imagination of a little Alexandria which give ‘The Fall’ its striking colours.
+Children have the most vivid imaginations, and it is the free-fall into the imagination of a little Alexandria which give ‘The Fall’ its striking colors.
 It is an extravagant visual orgy, a journey from reality into uncharted realms.
 Surely it is one of the wildest indulgences a director has ever granted himself.
 Director Tarsem Singh filmed it for four years in 28 countries. and used no computer imagery, and that fact will boggle you when you actually see the Labyrinth of Despair, the intersecting walls of zig-zagging stairs or the man who emerges from a burning tree in the film.
-A bold attempt to create lasting, colourful beauty.
+A bold attempt to create lasting, colorful beauty.

 Read More: Best End of the World Movies of All Time